mudbile/MusicShuffler/README.md

 I have an mp3 player that doesn't shuffle and doesn't allow subdirectories.
 I wanted a way to randomise songs from a bunch of folders, but keep internal ordering for some of them (i.e. podcast segments and audiobooks).

+It started out as a small python prototype but I wanted a GUI so it's a WPF application- you can just download the "Music Shuffler" executable and run it (or, if you want to, you dig down to the bin/release folder and grab the latest build).

 # How to use

 Start the application and click **GET ALBUMS**.
 You can select multiple top-level directories and he will dig down